 Fear of an unknown future.

-Even though I wrote a book about moving beyond fear (the chapters discuss those fears mentioned in the above list and more), I still struggle with it occasionally.
+Even though I wrote a book about moving beyond fear, I still struggle with it occasionally.
 Thankfully, it doesn’t consume or paralyze me anymore as in the past.
-Now I recognize it when it rears its ugly head.
-And I immediately do something about it.
-Here’s my simple secret:
+Now I recognize it when it rears its ugly head, and I immediately do something about it.
+Here’s my secret:

 I say, “The Lord is with me.
 I will trust and not be afraid.”